plinkydoodles/plinkydoodles/README.md

 #### I'm a freelance graphic artist based in the Philippines.

-- 😎 Currently learning and exploring creative design for print and the web.
+- 😎 Currently learning new things and exploring creative design for print and the web.
 - 📖 Designed infographics for book development projects in collaboration with **TechFactors, Inc.**
 - ⚙️ I use daily: `.ai`, `.psd`, `.png`, `.jpg`, `.html`, `.css`
 - 💅 Member of: **Vector X Vexel Philippines, Graphic Artist Philippines, Design Fugitive**